sun-heqi/Hot2Mol/README.md

   --seed SEED
 ```

-The output is a `.txt` file containing the generated SMILES.
+The output is a `.txt` file containing the generated SMILES strings.

+**Example**
 To run generation on the demo input:
 ```bash
 python generate.py ./data/IL-2:IL-2R.posp ./results ./pretrained_model/epoch32.pth ./pretrained_model --filter --device cuda:0 --seed 123
 ```

-**We provide the weights file acquired using `train.py` in the [release page](https://github.com/sun-heqi/Hot2Mol/releases/tag/v1.0).**
+**Note:** The weights file acquired using `train.py` is available on the [release page](https://github.com/sun-heqi/Hot2Mol/releases/tag/v1.0).

-**The current model supports a maximum of 8 pharmacophore features in a single hypothesis.** If you wish to increase this limit, you can retrain the model with a higher number of randomly selected pharmacophore elements and a larger MAX_NUM_PP_GRAPHS.
+The current model supports a maximum of 8 pharmacophore features in a single hypothesis.
+If you wish to increase this limit, you can retrain the model with a higher number of randomly selected pharmacophore elements and a larger `MAX_NUM_PP_GRAPHS`.

 ## Acknowledgements
 This implementation is inspired and partially based on earlier works [1], [2].
-Thanks for giving us inspirations!
+Thank you for the inspiration!

 ## References